 What is a total reward statement?

-It is a document outlining the full value of the benefits package an employee receives, including salary, pension and shares.
-It can also include data about non-financial benefits, such as health and wellbeing and workplace training.
+This is a document that outlines the full benefits package an employee is entitled to receive, including salary, pension and shares.
+It can also include less conventional benefits, such as health and wellbeing perks, and workplace training provisions.

 Where can employers get more information?

 Employers can contact their existing benefits or HR and payroll provider to see if it offers an integrated package.
 All benefits consultancies provide information on total reward statements.